A two-time Pulitzer Prize-winning photojournalist’s book on Korean culture and heritage is set to hit the shelves on Sept. 30.

 “Visual History of Korea” by Hyungwon Kang introduces 25 aspects of Korea’s cultural heritage.

-The 208-page book features photos that capture the beauty of Korea’s unique culture and history through the lens of a visual storyteller, accompanied by writings in English and Korean.
+The 208-page book features photographs that capture the beauty of Korea’s unique culture and history through the lens of a visual storyteller, accompanied by writings in English and Korean.

-“A photo has the power to tell stories and communicate even when the languages are different,” Kang said in the preface.
-“Especially for the generation who are familiar with visuals and images, photography is an effective ‘language’ to tell our history and culture.”
+“A photo has the power to tell stories and communicate even when languages are different,” Kang said in the preface.
+“Especially for a generation who is familiar with visuals and images, photography is an effective ‘language’ to tell our history and culture.”

-“Korean history and culture is part of one of the oldest civilizations in the world.
-There were too many things to fit into one book,” Kang told The Korea Herald, Friday, ahead of the book’s release.
+“Korean history and culture is one of the oldest civilizations in the world.
+There were too many things to fit into one book,” Kang told The Korea Herald on Friday, ahead of the book’s release.
 “We are hoping to release subsequent versions in the future.”

-Kang came to Korea in June 2020 following his retirement in 2019 from Reuters, and set out on a project to document Korean history and culture in photos for the future generation.
-That effort has culminated in "Visual History of Korea" published by RHK.
+Kang came to Korea in June 2020 following his retirement in 2019 from Reuters, and set out on a project to document Korean history and culture in photos for future generations.
+That effort has culminated in "Visual History of Korea," published by RHK.

 Kang said he would continue to document Korean culture in North Korea, Japan, Manchuria and the rest of the Korean diaspora.

 He is a contributor to The Korea Herald, which runs his "Visual History of Korea" series on Fridays.